 On August 6, 1918, the German submarine U-140 attacked the merchant vessel SS Merak, near the Diamond Shoal Lightship.
 The lightship issued a warning by wireless to other vessels in the vicinity and shortly thereafter received six shots from the submarine.
 The twelve-man crew abandoned ship and rowed ashore.
 After attacking another merchant vessel in the area, the submarine returned and sank the lightship.

-In the 1960s, six “Texas Tower” lighthouses were built at offshore locations along the East coast.
-The fifth such tower was completed at Diamond Shoals in 1966, replacing lightship WLV-189.
-This modern lighthouse, with a focal plane of 125 feet and equipped with eight bedrooms, was manned until 1977.
 Hurricane Fran severely damaged the tower in 1996, and its light was extinguished in 2001.
 A navigational buoy is located not too far from the light tower.

-A sealed auction for the lighthouse, which at one point was thought to be structurally unsound, was held with a closing date of May 24, 2012, but, after not acceptable bids were submitted, a second sealed auction, with a minimum bid of $15,000 and a closing date of August 31, 2012, was scheduled.
+A sealed auction for the lighthouse, which at one point was thought to be structurally unsound, was held with a closing date of May 24, 2012, but, after no acceptable bids were submitted, a second sealed auction, with a minimum bid of $15,000 and a closing date of August 31, 2012, was scheduled.
 This second auction attracted only one bidder: Dave Schneider, president of Minnesota-based Zap Water, who submitted a bid of $17,200 and received the title to the property in late September.
 Accessing the tower may prove difficult for the new owner, as the listing for the auction noted that the ladder leading from the ocean to the living quarters had been destroyed and that in its current condition the tower cannot support a helicopter landing.

 Schneider likens his task of restoring the lighthouse to a person who finds a dilapidated old Camaro and wants to return it to its former glory.
 "I have the same situation.
 It's just a heckuva lot bigger," Schneider said.
 "It's old, it's rusty and it was made in 1966.
 But there's a lot of potential there."

 Schneider made his first visit to the lighthouse on November 28, 2012, and spent about five hours examining the property.
 In 2003, the Coast Guard estimated that renovating the lighthouse would cost about $2.3 million.
-By installing a seventy-five-foot handmade rope ladder instead of a mechanical boat lift, Schnedier has shaved about $1 million off the estimate and plans to see additional savings by using volunteer labor.
+By installing a seventy-five-foot handmade rope ladder instead of a mechanical boat lift, Schneider has shaved about $1 million off the estimate and plans to see additional savings by using volunteer labor.

 Once the light tower is restored, Schneider plans to use the tower for research by Zap Water and other companies.
-He envisions researchers taking advantage of the tower's enormous space and offshore location to study wind turbines, solar power, climatology, metal coatings, marine biology, and other subjects.
+He envisions researchers taking advantage of the tower’s enormous space and offshore location to study wind turbines, solar power, climatology, metal coatings, marine biology, and other subjects.
+Schneider has launched a Diamond Shoals Light Station website to provide information on the tower.

 References